cy6erskunk/q-n-a/docs/Technical_rules.md

 t.144 There are distinct categories of penalty applicable to different sorts of offence (cf. t.158ss).

 1 Penalties related to fencing , applicable to offences committed while fencing.
-These are: FIE
+These are:

-45

-November 2023

 - the loss of ground on the piste